Planning Your Maternity/Parental Leave

 - On the 21 st week you will begin receiving parental leave E.I.
 Benefits (as long as you applied for them).
 Parental leave E.I.
 Benefits will continue for no more than 35 weeks and can be split with your partner.
 Please refer to the Parental Leave policy, appropriate collective agreement, or information sheet for more details regarding Parental Leave.

 - Notify your department and your Compensation Assistant at least 4 weeks prior to your return to work or vacation so that you are placed back on payroll.

 - Eligible employees will receive the top-up benefit provisions specified above with the understanding that they will return to work for the University for a period of at least 6 months.
 Should you resign prior to returning to work or within 6 months of the end of your leave, you will be required to repay in full the top-up monies you received from the University.

 - The Human Resources Department offers a comprehensive guide of child care providers in the Kingston area and information detailing various financial resources available to parents to help cover child care expenses.

-- Employee Assistance Program (EAP) provides Queen's employees with an excellent service to do with child care resources.
-Should you be looking for child care services, you can contact EAP at 1-800-387-4765 and request information regarding child care available in your area.
+- Employee and Family Assistance Program (EFAP) provides Queen's employees with an excellent service to do with child care resources.
+Should you be looking for child care services, you can contact EAP at 1-800-663-1142 and request information regarding child care available in your area.
 They will provide you with information about local centres including costs, subsidies available and telephone numbers.

-- EAP also has a Preparenting Program to help new parents with the ups and downs of pregnancy.
+- EFAP also has a New Parent Support Program to help new parents with the ups and downs of pregnancy.
 This program can help you better understand your emotional and physical health in addition to all aspects of pre and postnatal care.
-For more information on this program, please visit the EAP web site.
+For more information on this program, please visit the EFAP web site.